 Foods You Should Not Feed Your Chickens

-There are many foods that can be toxic to chickens in large quantities.
-And some foods can be deadly to chickens even in small amounts.
-Learn what to feed your laying hens and the foods you should not feed your chickens.
+Unfortunately, a few foods can be deadly to chickens even in small amounts.
+While this is obviously not a comprehensive list of foods you shouldn’t feed your flock, it will guide you in deciding what to feed your laying hens and the foods you should avoid feeding your chickens.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)